 11.3.1 Virtual Supply Awards

 The CAISO will pay each Scheduling Coordinator with Virtual Supply Awards at an Eligible PNode or Eligible Aggregated PNode an amount equal to the Day-Ahead LMP at the Eligible PNode or Eligible Aggregated PNode multiplied by the MWhs of Virtual Supply Awards.
 Virtual Supply Awards subject to price correction will be settled as specified in Section 11.21.

-The CAISO will charge each Scheduling Coordinator with Virtual Supply Awards at an Eligible PNode or Eligible Aggregated PNode an amount equal to the simple average of the four FMM LMPs for the applicable Trading Hour at the Eligible PNode or Eligible Aggregated PNodemultiplied by the MWhs of Virtual Supply Awards.
+The CAISO will charge each Scheduling Coordinator with Virtual Supply Awards at an Eligible PNode or Eligible Aggregated PNode an amount equal to: (a) the product of the MWhs of Virtual Supply Awards and the simple average of the four FMM LMPs for the applicable Trading Hour at the Eligible PNode or Eligible Aggregated PNode.

-11.3.2 Virtual Demand Awards
+The CAISO pays or charges the product of the virtual Forecasted Movement quantity, depending on whether the value is positive or negative, and the difference between the FMM Flexible Ramp Up Price and the FMM Flexible Ramp Down Price11.3.2 Virtual Demand Awards

 The CAISO will charge each Scheduling Coordinator with Virtual Demand Awards at an Eligible PNode or Eligible Aggregated PNode an amount equal to the Day-Ahead Market LMP at the Eligible PNode or Eligible Aggregated PNode multiplied by the MWhs of Virtual Demand Awards.
 Virtual Demand Awards subject to price correction will be settled as specified in Section 11.21.

-The CAISO will pay each Scheduling Coordinator with Virtual Demand Awards at an Eligible PNode or Eligible Aggregated PNode an amount equal to the simple average of the four FMM LMPs for the applicable Trading Hour at the Eligible PNode or Eligible Aggregated PNodemultiplied by the IFM MWhs of Virtual Demand Awards.* * *
+The CAISO will pay each Scheduling Coordinator with Virtual Demand Awards at an Eligible PNode or Eligible Aggregated PNode an amount equal to the product of the MWhs of Virtual Demand Awards and the simple average of the four FMM LMPs for the applicable Trading Hour at the Eligible PNode or Eligible Aggregated PNode.

+The CAISO pays or charges the product of the virtual Forecasted Movement quantity, depending on whether the value is positive or negative, and the difference between the FMM Flexible Ramp Up Price and the FMM Flexible Ramp Down Price* * *

 11.5 Real-Time Market Settlements